-The investigation and the inquiries by the Chilean regulatory authorities have not been completed.
-We cannot predict the outcome or the duration of these investigations.
-We could be subject to civil, criminal or regulatory proceedings in Chile and we could be subject to civil, criminal or regulatory proceedings outside of Chile, including for violation of U.S. securities or anti-corruption laws.
-We have been in communications with our regulators in Chile and the United States.
-Responding to our regulator's inquiries and any future civil, criminal or regulatory inquiries or proceedings could divert our management's attention from day-to-day operations.
-Additionally, expenses that may arise from responding to such inquiries or proceedings, our review of responsive materials, any related litigation or other associated activities may be significant.
+Responding to our regulators' inquiries and any future civil, criminal or regulatory inquiries or proceedings diverts our management's attention from day-to-day operations.
+Additionally, expenses that may arise from responding to such inquiries or proceedings, our review of responsive materials, any related litigation or other associated activities may continue to be significant.
 Current and former employees, officers and directors may seek indemnification, advancement or reimbursement of expenses from us, including attorneys' fees, with respect to the current inquiry or future proceedings related to this matter.
-We may be required to pay material damages or penalties or have other remedies imposed upon us.
 If, as a result of further investigations, it is determined that our financial statements were materially incorrect, we could be required to restate financial information for prior reporting periods.
+Chilean authorities, the SEC and the DOJ could impose a range of sanctions, including, but not limited to fines and civil, criminal penalties or, in the case of Chilean authorities, the sanctions discussed above under Law No. 20,393.
 The occurrence of any of the foregoing could materially and adversely affect our business, financial condition, cash flows, results of operations and the prices of our securities.
-However, the Company's management, based on its understanding of the investigation to date, does not believe there will be any additional material impact to the Company's business, financial condition, cash flows or results of operations.

-For more information, see "Item 8.A.
-Legal Proceedings."
+For more information, see "Item 8.A.7 Legal Proceedings."

-Arbitration proceedings under the Lease Agreement for the Salar de Atacama, if determined adversely to us, would materially adversely affect our business and operations
+An arbitration proceeding under the Lease Agreement for the Salar de Atacama, if determined adversely to us, would materially adversely affect our business and operations

-Our subsidiary SQM Salar holds exclusive and temporary exploitation rights to mineral resources in 81,920 hectares in the Salar de Atacama pursuant to a 1993 lease agreement between SQM Salar and Corporación de Fomento de la Producción ("Corfo"), a Chilean government entity (the "Lease Agreement").
+Our subsidiary SQM Salar S.A. ("SQM Salar") holds exclusive and temporary exploitation rights to mineral resources in 81,920 hectares in the Salar de Atacama pursuant to a 1993 lease agreement over mining exploitation concessions between SQM Salar and Corfo, a Chilean government entity (the "Lease Agreement").
 The mining exploitation concessions related to such rights are owned by Corfo and leased to SQM Salar in exchange for quarterly lease payments to Corfo based on specified percentages associated to the value of the products resulting from the minerals extracted from such concessions.
-For the year ended December 31, 2014, revenue related to products originating from the Salar de Atacama represented 39% of our consolidated revenues, which corresponded to revenues from our potassium product line and our lithium and derivatives product line for the period.
+For the year ended December 31, 2015, revenue related to products originating from the Salar de Atacama represented 38% of our consolidated revenues, which corresponded to revenues from our potassium product line and our lithium and derivatives product line for the period.
 All of our products originating from the Salar de Atacama are derived from our extraction operations under the Lease Agreement.